Worth Reading (#wr365) aims to get everyone in Fort Worth reading, learning and having fun – all year long.

 Learn the fundamentals of email, Web surfing, Word, Excel and PowerPoint.
 (Adult)

 Families are invited to bring a blanket and enjoy a free feature length movie.
 Adults must be accompanied by a child.
-(Ages 5 and up)
+(Families)

 This series of educational and enjoyable lectures about genealogy and history is for beginning and experienced researchers for the purpose of promoting interest in exploring family histories.
 (Adult)